Freddie Freeman Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including Freddie Freeman (.405 batting average in his past 10 games), battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+On Sunday, Freddie Freeman (.683 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers face the San Diego Padres, whose starting pitcher will be Rich Hill.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Padres.
+In his previous game, he went 1-for-4 with an RBI against the Padres.

 Freddie Freeman Game Info & Props vs. the Padres